eddique/CSAT-Bot-Python/README.md

 # CSAT Bot Python

-This is a simple Slackbot to track CSAT metrics for Jira isses.
+This is a simple Slackbot to track CSAT metrics for Jira issues.